SadMadLad/chatai/README.md

 * A basic chat app that allows one-on-one as well as group chats.
 The chat uses Turbo broadcasts with redis.
 * A page for Machine Learning models and get their predictions.
-* Admin Dashboard for all the models.
+* Admin Dashboard for most of the models.
-* Solid Queue for job processing.
 * A Python App that uses FastAPI:
     - Has Jupyter Notebook's HTML which is served in the Rails app.
     - Basic ML models that output result.